Meet the Staff

 Program Planning & Innovation

-Jie Wu is the Interim Director of the Program Planning & Innovation division.
+Jie Wu is the Director of the Program Planning & Innovation division.
 The division provides program planning with a focus on innovation, community insights, program evaluation and analytics, and policy advising to advance equity and economic opportunity in Harris County.

 Jie has more than 15 years of experience in research and nonprofit management.
 Prior to joining DEEO, she oversaw data initiatives and a portfolio of research projects at Rice University’s Kinder Institute for Urban Research and has published a series of reports on survey findings, economic mobility, community resilience and urban inequality issues.
 Jie earned all but her dissertation towards a doctorate in economics and her M.A. in economics from Rice University.